open/close all folders

-- You Killed My Mother: Kurogane learns Fei Wong was the one who killed his mother, for which Kurogane vows to kill Fei Wong.
-Kurogane gains his revenge by delivering the fatal blow to Fei Wong in the final battle.
+- You Killed My Mother: Kurogane learns Fei Wang was the one who killed his mother, for which Kurogane vows to kill Fei Wang.
+Kurogane gains his revenge by delivering the fatal blow to Fei Wang in the final battle.

 Fai D. Flourite/Yuui